Organic acid anhydride: Reactions

 Unlike acid halides, however, anhydrides do not react with Gilman reagents.

 Acid anhydrides tend to be less electrophilic than acyl chlorides.
-Usually only one acyl group is transferred per molecule of acid anhydride, which generall leads to a lower atom efficiency.
+Usually only one acyl group is transferred per molecule of acid anhydride, which generally leads to a lower atom efficiency.
 The low cost, however, of acetic anhydride makes it a common choice for acetylation reactions.

 Acylations with cyclic anhydrides can be distinctive vs the acyclic anhydrides, e.g. for the preparation of keto acids.
 The action of phthalic anhydride on the electron-rich phenols results in diacylation.

 In reactions with alcohols and amines, the reactions afford equal amounts of the acylated product and the carboxylic acid: